CalhamJNorthway/Cosc310Group13Assignment2/README.md

 ##### Steps to Run Chad Bot on Windows
 1. run ./RunAppWindows.bat in your terminal or click on RunAppWindows.bat

+## How to set up libraries
+1. Navigate to the project structure editor in your IDE
+2. Add all three opennlp files to one library
+3. Add the edu.mit file to another library
+4. Save your changes and rebuild the project

 ## Included Features
 1. Synonym recognition
 - Using WordNet input words are compared against a variety of possible synonyms to condense inputs for Chad's intellectual level.